zowe/zowe-install-packaging/containers/conformance.md

 **DRAFT**

 These conformance criteria are applicable for all Zowe components intending to run in a containerized environment.
-The containerized environment could be Kubernetes or OpenShift running on Linux or Linux on Z. This may also apply to `docker-compose` running on Linux, Windows, Mac OS, or zCX.
+The containerized environment could be Kubernetes or OpenShift running on Linux or Linux on Z.

 ## Image